Relative quasimaps and mirror formulae

 \section{Abstract}

-We construct and study the theory of relative quasimaps in genus zero, in the spirit of A. Gathmann.
-When $X$ is a smooth toric variety and $Y$ is a very ample hypersurface in $X$ we produce a virtual class on the moduli space of relative quasimaps to $(X,Y)$ which can be used to define relative quasimap invariants of the pair.
+We construct and study the theory of relative quasimaps in genus zero, in the spirit of Gathmann.
+When $X$ is a smooth toric variety and $Y$ is a smooth very ample hypersurface in $X$, we produce a virtual class on the moduli space of relative quasimaps to $(X,Y)$, which we use to define relative quasimap invariants.
 We obtain a recursion formula which expresses each relative invariant in terms of invariants of lower tangency, and apply this formula to derive a quantum Lefschetz theorem for quasimaps, expressing the restricted quasimap invariants of $Y$ in terms of those of $X$.
-Finally, we show that the relative $I$-function of \cite{FanTsengYou} coincides with a natural generating function for relative quasimap invariants, providing mirror-symmetric motivation for the theory.
+Finally, we show that the relative $I$-function of Fan--Tseng--You coincides with a natural generating function for relative quasimap invariants, providing mirror-symmetric motivation for the theory.